SitecorePowerShell/Book/contributor-guide.md

 The following guide should provide you with enough information to setup a development environment configured to contribute to SPE.

+The solution is upgraded to Visual Studio 2015.

 1. Meet the prerequisites found [here](installation.md)
-2. Ensure Visual Studio 2015 is installed.
+2.